 While fitness consultant and personal trainer James Pisano notes that “training at home with anything can be effective it just depends on what you’re trying to achieve,” he understands the limitations that come from a lack of readily-available equipment.
 “However, a sandbag at home is great for building strength on many levels,” he says, “and very effective for doing just that.”

-The sandbag workout has taken Instagram by storm in recent months offering an impressive CrossFit-like workout without the need to steal a monster truck’s wheels.
+The sandbag workout has taken Instagram by storm in the past year offering an impressive CrossFit-like workout without the need to steal a monster truck’s wheels.
 Plus it’s a super-affordable piece of kit when compared to the mortgage you’d have to take out to buy a set of dumbbells right now.
 Here we breakdown what you need to know about using one then, from finding the sandbag for you to a full-body home workout.

 The Benefits Of A Sandbag Workout